Unluckiest Sports Teams Of All Time

 The Los Angeles Chargers are a professional American football team based in the Los Angeles metropolitan region.
 The Chargers compete in the National Football League’s American Football Conference (AFC) West division (NFL).
 The Chargers play their home games in Inglewood’s SoFi Stadium, where they share the field with the Los Angeles Rams.

 Due to the Leafs’ draught, it was unclear who would go first overall.
-Additionally, experts discussed Manning’s status and Manning’s future.
+Additionally, experts discussed Manning’s status and his future.
 As we all know, Manning eventually signed with the Indianapolis Colts, determining the franchise’s future for a decade or more.

 The Chargers were humiliated by Eli Manning’s refusal to play for them after they selected him as the #1 selection in the 2004 NFL draught.
 This team was largely thought to be the league’s finest.
 The team’s talent was unable to be utilized in the playoffs due to their inability to stay fit, making them one of the most unlucky sports teams in history.
 They reached the AFC Championship Game in 2008, defeating the unbeaten New England Patriots.